wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 ## Create a new dataset with data policy 'recommended'

 Go to the 'dataset editor' page in the wis2box-webapp and create a new dataset.
-Use the same centre-id as in the previous practical sessions and use the Data Type = 'weather/surface-weather-observations/synop'.
+Select the Data Type = 'weather/surface-weather-observations/synop'.

 <img alt="create-dataset-recommended" src="../../assets/img/create-dataset-template.png" width="800">

+For "Centre ID", use the same as you used in the previous practical sessions.

-Click 'OK' to proceed.
+Click 'CONTINUE To FORM' to proceed.

 In the dataset editor, set the data policy to 'recommended' (note that changing the data-policy will update the 'Topic Hierarchy').
 Replace the auto-generated 'Local ID' with a descriptive name for the dataset, e.g. 'recommended-data-with-access-control':